 At the end of the month, if the money spent on your business is more than money made from selling your crafts, your craft business doesn’t make money.

 Therefore, the odds of making money are higher for craft businesses with low costs or costs that don’t eat up profits (you can have costs of $1/product but if the market only allows you to charge $2 for your product, those costs are low but still eating into profits).

 When working with items such as beads, threads, wire, leather, etc. material costs can be kept fairly low.
 Getting into high-end silver and gold can increase your costs but most consumers understand the value of 24 karat gold or sterling silver and are willing to pay more for the better quality.

 Some jewelry making techniques can drive labor costs up, so it’s important to hone your skills, find processes that speed up production and not spend too much time in a month coming up with new designs that require a learning curve.

 Art supplies aren’t cheap and creating a painting isn’t typically a quick process, so if you make and sell original art, you may not be able to make a lot of money unless you build a name for yourself and can charge a premium price.
 However, if you make an original piece of art and then transfer it to other mediums, one piece of art can be sold over and over.
 Prints, digital copies or art applied to merchandise (e.g. mugs, t-shirts, etc.) can have lower costs and higher profits.

 The startup costs may be high but once you have a good quality camera and accessories, it’s simply your time to take the photos, edit, have them printed and sell them as pieces of art.
-If your craft involves developing the film or only being able to sell copies once (e.g. to a bride who hired you for their wedding), costs will be higher as more of your time is involved and there is more equipment required for a darkroom and developing supplies.
+If your craft involves developing the film or only being able to sell copies once (e.g. to a bride who hired you for their wedding), costs will be higher as more of your time is involved.